CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support

-and returned the top \(3n\) vectors (\(\mathcal{V}_{(1)},\ldots,\mathcal{V}_{(3n)}\)), where \( n \) is the final number of results.
-Note that document vectors were indexed and stored in the FAISS vector database for efficient retrieval and reused without recalculation in subsequent queries.
+and the top \(3n\) vectors (\(\mathcal{V}_{(1)},\ldots,\mathcal{V}_{(3n)}\)) were returned, where \( n \) is the final number of results.
+Document vectors were indexed and stored in the FAISS vector database for efficient retrieval and reused without recalculation in subsequent queries.

-\textbullet\quad Keyword-based filtering: to improve clinical relevance, top \(3n\) documents were further filtered based on domain-specific weights:
+{ {$\bullet$}} Keyword-based filtering.
+To improve clinical relevance, top \(3n\) documents were further filtered based on domain-specific weights: